 (A) In order to meet Title IV-E foster care maintenance (FCM) initial program eligibility, the child must have a relatedness to the aid to dependent children (ADC) program authorized under Title IV-A of the Social Security Act as of July 16, 1996.
-Each ADC eligibility criteria must be met in the month of, but prior to the child's removal from the home.
-All applicable ADC eligibility requirements found in rule 5101:2-47-14.1 of the Administrative Code shall be applied when determining eligibility for ADC.
+Each ADC eligibility criteria must be met in the month of, but prior to the child's removal from the home including the date of removal.
+All applicable ADC eligibility requirements found in the appendix to rule 5101:2-47-14.1 of the Administrative Code shall be applied when determining eligibility for ADC.
 Attempts must be made to verify all Title IV-E program eligibility requirements.
 Such attempts must be documented in the child's Title IV-E case record.
 In situations in which no information is available, eligibility cannot be established.

-(C) The home from which the child was removed is the home which must be examined when determining ADC-relatedness.
-For purposes of Title IV-E FCM, "removal of the child from the home of a specified relative," as defined in paragraph (D) of this rule, means:
+(C) The specified relative from which the child was removed is the household which must be examined when determining ADC-relatedness.
+For purposes of Title IV-E FCM, "removal of the child from the specified relative," as defined in paragraph (D) of this rule, means:

-(1) A judicial order for a physical or constructive removal (non-physical, paper removal) of the child from the home of a specified relative has been issued.
+(1) A judicial order for a physical or constructive removal (non-physical, paper removal) of the child from the specified relative has been issued.

-(2) An executed JFS 01645 or JFS 01666 has been entered into which leads to a physical or constructive removal of the child from the home of a specified relative.
+(2) An executed JFS 01645 or JFS 01666 has been entered into which leads to a physical or constructive removal of the child from the specified relative.

-(D) A removal has not occurred in situations where legal custody has been removed from the specified relative and the child remains with the same relative in that home under protective supervision by the PCSA.
+(D) A removal has not occurred in situations where legal custody has been removed from the specified relative and the child remains with the same relative .

 (E) The circumstances which define ADC eligibility include all of the following: